codeship/shipyard/README.md

 ## Bugs & Feature Requests

 Have a bug or a feature request?
-Please first read [the issue guidelines](https://github.com/codeship/shipyard/wiki/issues) and search for (existing and closed issues)[https://github.com/codeship/shipyard/issues?utf8=%E2%9C%93&q=is%3Aissue].
+Please first read [the issue guidelines](https://github.com/codeship/shipyard/wiki/issues) and search for [existing and closed issues](https://github.com/codeship/shipyard/issues?utf8=%E2%9C%93&q=is%3Aissue).
 If your problem or idea is not addressed yet, please [open a new issue](https://github.com/codeship/shipyard/issues/new).

 ## License